JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 For Perforce, you can use this [dedicated script](#Perforce+Server).

 Set the  variables according to your TeamCity server.
-The user must have the "_View build configuration settings_" permission for projects where the VCS root is defined.
+The user must have the "View build configuration settings" permission for projects where the VCS root is defined.
 This permission is included in the Project Developer role by default.

 > If your TeamCity server uses a custom SSL certificate, you need to pass the `-k` or `--cacert /path/to/correct/internal/CACertificate` parameter to the `curl` command above.